-Based on our home price index, we estimate that home prices on a national basis increased by 5.9% in the first half of 2013 and by 7.4% from the second quarter of 2012 to the second quarter of 2013.
-Despite the recent increases in home prices, we estimate that, through the second quarter of 2013, home prices on a national basis remained 15.6% below their peak in the third quarter of 2006.
+Based on our home price index, we estimate that home prices on a national basis increased by 9.2% in the first nine months of 2013 and by 9.4% from the third quarter of 2012 to the third quarter of 2013.
+Despite the recent increases in home prices, we estimate that, through the third quarter of 2013, home prices on a national basis remained 13.2% below their peak in the third quarter of 2006.
 Our home price estimates are based on preliminary data and are subject to change as additional data become available.
 The decline in home prices that began in 2006 left many homeowners with "negative equity" in their homes, which means their principal mortgage balance exceeds the current market value of their home.
 This increases the likelihood that borrowers will abandon their mortgage obligations and that the loans will become delinquent and proceed to foreclosure.
-According to CoreLogic, Inc. the number of residential properties with mortgages in a negative equity position in the first quarter of 2013 was approximately 9.7 million, down from 10.5 million in the fourth quarter of 2012.
-The percentage of properties with mortgages in a negative equity position in the first quarter of 2012 and its peak of 25.7% reached in the fourth quarter of 2009.
+According to CoreLogic, Inc. the number of residential properties with mortgages in a negative equity position in the second quarter of 2013 was approximately 7.1 million, down from 9.6 million, in the first quarter of 2013.
+The percentage of properties with mortgages in a negative equity position in the second quarter of 2013 was 14.5%, down from 19.7% in the first quarter of 2013 and its peak of 25.7% reached in the fourth quarter of 2009.

-Thirty-year mortgage rates have increased substantially since early May.
-Thirty-year mortgage rates increased from 3.35% for the week of May 2nd to 4.51% for the week of July 11th, and declined slightly to 4.39% for the week of August 1st.
+Thirty-year mortgage rates, which were as low as 3.35% for the week of May 2nd, have increased substantially since early May and were 4.10% for the week of October 31st, according to Freddie Mac.
 See "Outlook-Overall Market Conditions" below for a description of our expectations regarding the impact of this increase in rates on mortgage originations.

-During the second quarter of 2013, the multifamily sector benefited from ongoing demand for apartment rentals, albeit at a slightly slower pace than in the first quarter of 2013.
-Based on preliminary third-party data, both the estimated national multifamily vacancy rate and rental rate for institutional investment-type apartment properties improved during the second quarter of 2013.
-Multifamily vacancies declined to an estimated 5.10% as of June 30, 2013, compared with an estimated 5.25% as of March 31, 2013 and an estimated 5.50% as of December 31, 2012.
+During the third quarter of 2013, multifamily fundamentals remained stable, according to preliminary third-party data.
+Although the national multifamily vacancy rate for institutional investment-type apartment properties remained at an estimated 5.10% as of September 30, 2013, unchanged from June 30, 2013 and down from an estimated 5.50% as of December 31, 2012, there was an increase in both effective rents and net absorption.

-In addition, national asking rents increased by an estimated 0.5% during the second quarter of 2013.
-Continued demand for multifamily rental units is reflected in the estimated positive net absorption (that is, the net change in the number of occupied rental units during the time period) of nearly 32,000 units during the second quarter of 2013, according to preliminary data from Reis, Inc.
+National asking rents increased by an estimated 1.0% during the third quarter of 2013, compared with an increase of 0.5% during the second quarter of 2013.
+Continued demand for multifamily rental units is reflected in the estimated positive net absorption (that is, the net change in the number of occupied rental units during the time period) of more than 41,000 units during the third quarter of 2013, according to preliminary data from Reis, Inc., compared with 34,000 units during the second quarter of 2013.

 As a result of the continued demand for multifamily rental units over the past few years, there has been an increase in the amount of new multifamily construction development nationally.
-It is expected that there will be over 200,000 new multifamily units completed this year, according to the most recent data from McGraw Hill Construction.
+It is expected that there will be nearly 200,000 new multifamily units completed this year, according to the most recent data from McGraw Hill Construction, with another 227,000 units expected in 2014.
 The bulk of this new supply is concentrated in about 10 metropolitan areas.
-As a result, multifamily fundamentals could be impacted in certain localized areas, producing a temporary slowdown in net absorption rates, occupancy levels, and effective rents later this year.
+As a result, multifamily fundamentals could be impacted in certain localized areas, producing a temporary slowdown in net absorption rates, occupancy levels, and effective rents starting in 2014.